Interviews are your opportunity to ask qualified candidates pertinent questions regarding their skills and to sell the job.

 - Provide the candidate an opportunity to ask questions.

-- Advise candidates that references will be checked on final candidates and verify their consent with a signed .
+- Advise candidates that references will be checked on final candidates and verify their consent with the signed Reference Check form below.
 Collect references from candidates as appropriate.
 Previous and current supervisors can best attest to the candidate’s experience and performance.

 - Good candidates usually have several positions from which to choose, so it is important to make your job attractive and move quickly.
 Let the applicant know the time frame for making the hiring decision and any change or delays.